 Instructions

-• Gradually whisk in the chicken broth and stir repeatedly, ensuring there are no lumps.
-Deglaze the bottom of the pan using your spoon.
+- Gradually whisk in the chicken broth and stir repeatedly, ensuring there are no lumps.
+Deglaze the bottom of the pan using your spoon.6-8 cups chicken broth

-• Bring the mixture to a simmer and add in the pasta and 1 teaspoon of Italian seasoning, salt, and pepper to taste and let the soup simmer for about 20 minutes, or until the chicken is cooked through and tender and the pasta is al dente.
-Alternatively, you can boil the pasta separately, and add it at the end.
+- Bring the mixture to a rolling boil and add in the pasta and 1 teaspoon of Italian seasoning, salt, and pepper to taste.
+Cover the pot with the lid and lower the heat to low to let the soup simmer for about 20 minutes, or until the chicken is cooked through and tender and the pasta is al dente.
+Alternatively, you can boil the pasta separately, and add it at the end.6 oz pasta

 Notes